| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 with that kind of pavement may lead to poorly climate controlled

+destinations.
 My college was widely criticized for requiring

 freshpersons to declare a major upon application for admission,